Christopher-I/UNICEFConnectKids/README.md

     -Hook-in ETH timer.

-    -Include security measures to protect all participants incase of a future vunerablity to Dapp.
+    -Include security measures to protect all participants in case of a future vulnerability to Dapp.

-    -Improve smart contract upgradability without compromising user experience, safety and perfomance.
+    -Improve smart contract upgradability without compromising user experience, safety and performance.

     -Add login pages for ISPs and school to manage their application status.
 ISPs to place bids on different schools.